mpchow/Image-Stash/README.md

 Image-Stash allows users to easily login with their Google account and manage photos in their stash.

+To use, just login with your Google account and then start uploading photos (50mb max at a time).
+You can then view your current photos and add more or delete as you please.

 ## Running it yourself
 1. Set up Google oAuth2.0 and place the key in ```client/src/googleAuthKey.js```
 2. Set up AWS access credentials and place the secrets in ```server/modules/s3.js```